“And I died in my boots like a pioneer

 He mentions the pictures of the fallen pilots on the wall in the bar at Edwards, and is about to name Yeager as the best pilot, a man who had The Right Stuff, when the hissing, impatient press cut him off and push for an answer.
 Sound-bite aware and image-conscious in the emerging age of viral media, he flashes a smile and says himself.

 No one who is willing to ride a rocket into space lacks The Right Stuff.
-But The Right Stuff distinguishes the pioneers who broke the trail from the household names who paved it, and it beautifully evokes the desire of those men to challenge notions thought impossible, to literally and metaphorically reach for the sky in the face of the unknown.
+But The Right Stuff distinguishes the pioneers who broke the trail from the household names who paved it, and it evokes the desire of those men to challenge notions thought impossible, to literally and metaphorically reach for the sky in the face of the unknown.